pypi/warehouse/docs/application.rst

 the Python web application code running in a virtual environment and the database.

-Since Warehouse was built on top of an existing database and developers had to fit our ORM to the existing tables, some of the code in the ORM may not look like code from the SQLAlchemy documentation.
+Since Warehouse was built on top of an existing database (for legacy PyPI) and developers had to fit our ORM to the existing tables, some of the code in the ORM may not look like code from the SQLAlchemy documentation.
 There are some places where joins are done using name-based logic instead of a foreign key (but this may change in the future).

 Warehouse also uses `hybrid URL traversal and dispatch`_.
 Using factory classes, resources are provided directly to the views based on the URL